mmvergara/solidifying-javascript-foundations/src/content/blog/nan.md

 ### Why NaN is a Number

 Here's the weird thing.
 NaN is technically a **number type**.
 Yes, you read that right.
 The `typeof` NaN is `"number"`.
 This is because NaN is part of the IEEE 754 spec, which defines numeric operations.
-When a numeric operation fails, it doesn't make sense to return `undefined`, `null`, or `-1`—those aren't numbers.
+When a numeric operation fails, it doesn't make sense to return `undefined`, `null`, or `-1` those aren't numbers.
 Instead, JavaScript returns NaN, which is still a number, just an invalid one.

 ### Example